numpy/numpy/doc/neps/missing-data.rst

 space optimization, where a bit-level instead of a byte-level mask is used to get a factor of eight memory usage improvement.

-To access the mask values, there are two functions provided, 'np.isna' and 'np.isavail', which test for NA or available values respectively.
-These functions work equivalently for masked arrays and NA bit pattern dtypes.
+To access a mask directly, there are two functions provided.
+They work equivalently for both arrays with masks and NA bit patterns, so they are specified in terms of NA and available values instead of masked and unmasked values.
+The functions are 'np.isna' and 'np.isavail', which test for NA or available values respectively.

 Creating Masked Arrays
 ======================